jkulcsar/UPT/README.md

 # About

-This is a collection of source code and documents realted to computing an programming courses done at the "Politehnica" University of Timisoara, Romania,  between 1992 and 1997.
+This is a collection of source code and documents related to computing an programming courses done at the "Politehnica" University of Timisoara, Romania,  between 1992 and 1997.